Serock3/Master-Thesis-QEC-simulation/README.md

 This problem is (to an extent) limited to a seven-qubit device with triangular connectivity.
 To run the [[5,1,3]] code, the stabilizers must then be measured in series.
 Errors are then likely to occur between these measurements, and the syndromes may be incorrect.

+## Project Status
+**WIP**
+For a thourough rundown of the results and underlying theory of this project, refer to the thesis report [1].

 ## How to use
 All code is written in Python (or Jupyter Notebooks), and simulations are based on the Qiskit module by IBM (see [2] for installation).
 Here, we will not go into detail how to use Qiskit, nor the principles of quantum computing and QEC.